Greetings and welcome to my little part of cyberspace!

 Webster, P. (2002).
 Creative thinking in music: Advancing a model.
 In: T. Sullivan, & L. Willingham, (Eds.), Creativity and music education (pp. 16-33).
 Edmonton, AB: Canadian Music Educators’ Association.

-I distribute upon request: Measures of Creative Thinking in Music II (MCTMII).
+I distribute freely: Measures of Creative Thinking in Music II (MCTMII).

 This is a descriptive model of creative thinking in music that I have used in recent years to help focus my thinking on important variable groupings that play an important role in the creative thinking process.